Cressensia/Cressensia/README.md

 ------------------------------
 <h2 align="center" > ₊✩‧₊˚౨ৎ˚₊✩‧₊  A little about me ₊✩‧₊˚౨ৎ˚₊✩‧₊ </h2>

-#### My interests include rollerblading, fashion, and tackling interesting coding projects.
+#### My interests include rollerblading, fashion, gaming, and tackling interesting coding projects.

 I want to visit the 7 wonders of the world!
 I’ll update this space whenever I’ve visited each one.